kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Implementation

 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.
-A user can comment on an issue that they would like to contribute.
-They can then start implementing an open issue using the CONTRIBUTING guide as a reference.
+A user can comment that they would like to contribute to a specific issue.
+They then start implementing using the CONTRIBUTING guide as a reference.
+They open a pull request linked to the issue.

-When an issue is being worked on by a contributor, maintainers will provide guidance and support during the implementation process.
-They will engage with the contributor for discussion of implementation details or issues that arise during the contribution.
+When an issue is being worked on by a contributor, the maintainers will provide guidance and support.
+They will engage with the contributor for discussion of implementation details or questions that arise during the contribution.

 When the contributor feels that they have completed their work, the contribution is marked as ready for review.
-### Ready for Review

-The contribution is then given an initial inspection by the maintainers to
+The contribution is then given an initial inspection by the maintainers to confirm:
-confirm:

 1. It is implemented in the manner described in the issue.
 1. It passes all validation checks, including tests (both new and existing),